A messy digital life leaves your money, identity, and personal information vulnerable to bad actors.

 - To check which apps have access to your camera, microphone and location, go to Settings -> Privacy -> Permission Manager for complete lists of apps

 Don’t need it?
 Delete it.
-While you’re reviewing your apps, take a moment to delete apps you don’t need.
+While reviewing your apps, delete apps you don’t need.
 Uninstalling apps from your phone not only declutters your home screen but ensures that your data is not being shared with apps you no longer use.

 4. Update your software and set automatic updates

-Software updates shouldn’t be ignored, as they provide important security improvements to protect your devices against emerging threats.
+Software updates shouldn’t be ignored because they usually include important security improvements that protect your devices against the latest cybercriminal tactics.

 Get started:

-Check your browser, laptop, and phone for available software updates.
+Check your browser, laptop, phone and other devices for available software updates.
 Step away from the “Remind Me Later” button.
+You can usually change your settings to automatically install updates.

 5. Back up your data